mateuszbugaj/twitch_robot/README.md

 User user1 banned for this session.
 ```

-- Grand individual control over the robot for certain time
+- Grand individual control over the robot for certain time (TODO)

 ## Launch <a name="launch"></a>
 Tested with AdoptOpenJDK 11 (There might be an error running on other java distributions) <br>